ibm-cloud-docs/confidential-computing/s390x/hyper-protect-products.md

 | Scalability	| Offers various profile sizes and the ability to grow as needed to protect containerized applications with a pay-as-you-go model. | 	Not explicitly mentioned in the documents provided. |
 | Managed Service Offering | 	Deployment of services happens automatically as part of the managed-service offering in the IBM Cloud. |	The Infrastructure/System admin must ensure proper system configuration and enablement of Secure Execution. |
 | Resource Provisioning |	Can provision HPVS for VPC from the IBM Cloud portal or using the IBM Cloud CLI, with Secure Execution Profile selection. |	Requires verifying hardware and enabling IBM Secure Execution technology, along with installation and configuration steps for LPAR with KVM. |
-{: caption="Table 1.
-Comparison of HPVS for VPC and on-premises" caption-side="bottom"}
+{: caption="Comparison of HPVS for VPC and on-premises" caption-side="bottom"}

 ## Hyper Protect Secure Build